-Businesses are constantly looking for flexible communication options that scale and easily adapt to their changing business needs.
+Businesses are constantly looking for flexible communication options that scale and easily adapt to their changing business and telecommunication needs.
 They need solutions that empower systems to do more at a faster pace with less cost and effort.
-For most users, Least Cost Routing (LCR) provides an intelligent and value-based routing of calls.
+For most users, Least Cost Routing (LCR) provides intelligent and value-based routing of calls.

 How Least Cost Routing (LCR) works to benefit a business